Phileosopher/commonplace/education.md

 Great teachers use all three elements at once.
 When done correctly, the experience will feel a bit more like a [game](fun.md) than a [rote memorization](mind-memory.md) chore.
 The most effective teaching methods (e.g., [Power Teaching](https://wholebrainteaching.com/)) are so reliable at educating that they can even convey deep concepts like [philosophy](philosophy.md).

+APPLICATION: Only learn from people who reap the [consequences](results.md) of what they teach, and keep in mind the subjects they [specialize](jobs-specialization.md) in.

 When a student has a question, they're frequently [bold](mind-feelings-fear.md) enough to ask what all the rest of the class is wondering.
 Great teachers understand that to great effect, and tend to merge that question into their curriculum as a full dialogue.

-Stunningly exceptional teachers often go beyond great teachers in keeping the information brief, and will typically distill their ideas to less than five minutes and require the students to meditate intimately on it.
+Stunningly exceptional teachers often go beyond great teachers in keeping the information brief, and will typically distill their ideas to less than five minutes and require the students to meditate intimately on it or directly apply it.

 Further, great teachers will draw from many [connections](symbols.md) and associations to drive forward the [value](purpose.md) of the information, not merely the information itself.
 To achieve this, they must know *why* the information is important, not merely *of* its importance.

 However, beyond [communication](people-conversation.md), a teacher *must* give students the [power](power.md) to perform the tasks themselves, which typically means they have a type of workshop to [create](mind-creativity.md) and experiment themselves.

 Most teaching will sidestep [technology](technology.md) that makes life easier or simpler.
-While it *might* give understanding of the [primitives](values.md) of a craft, prohibiting a classroom from using computers or calculators will inhibit the students from experiencing the [power](power.md) they'll need to use when they [work with it later](jobs-spcialization.md).
+While it *might* give understanding of the [primitives](values.md) of a craft, prohibiting a classroom from using computers or calculators will inhibit the students from experiencing the [power](power.md) they'll need to use when they [work with it later](jobs-specialization.md).

 A great teacher will create students who are as skilled as they are after the teacher is [finished](results.md) with them, though good-enough teachers can assist a student when they're stuck with a difficult concept.